 Jehovah's Witnesses also have three Conventions which they attend each year.
 Typically, a JW family must travel to these, unless they just so happen to live in the city where such are held.
 Congregations are divided into groups of approximately 20, which together are called a "Circuit".
 Each year, the Circuit has a one-day "assembly", held on either a Saturday or Sunday, which is called their "Special Assembly Day".
 The Circuit also conducts a two-day weekend "Assembly" called their "Circuit Assembly".
 These two Circuit events are held one in the fall-winter, and one in the winter-spring.
 Summers are reserved for the main annual WatchTower Convention, which is termed the "District Convention".
 "Districts" are groupings of 8-12 circuits.
 These are three-day events held from Friday through Sunday.
 If a JW family must travel very far for the District Convention, an employee may need to take that Thursday off in order to make preparations and travel.

 2009 UPDATE: Effective January 2009, the three meetings previously held on two different weekday evenings have been consolidated to a single weekday evening.
-All three consecutive meetings, now held only at the local Kingdom Hall, last for a total of only one hour and forty-five minutes.
+All three consecutive meetings, now held only at a local Kingdom Hall, last for a total of only one hour and forty-five minutes.
 Sunday services have also been shortened to approximately 90 minutes.
-Evidently, Armageddon, when all Employers are going to be destroyed, is finally going to occur "any day now".
-We are NOT revising the preceding explanatory paragraphs because non-JW readers need to understand the circumstances under which the pre-2009 lawsuits summarized below arose and were ultimately decided .
+(Evidently, Armageddon, when all Employers are going to be destroyed, is finally going to occur "any day now".)
+We are NOT revising the preceding opening explanatory paragraphs because non-JW readers need to understand the circumstances under which the older pre-2009 employment period lawsuits summarized below arose and were ultimately decided.